Rebecca Yahr

 Rebecca Yahr is an American lichenologist who works at the Royal Botanic Garden Edinburgh in Scotland.
-She was President of the British Lichen Society from 2019 until 2022.
+She was President of the British Lichen Society from 2019 until 2021.

 Early life and education

 Rebecca Yahr was born in the United States and grew up near the Appalachian Mountains.
 She studied botany at University of California, Davis for her B. Sc. degree, awarded in 1994.
 She gained her doctorate from Duke University in 2004 for research into how the relationship between the fungi and algae within a lichen evolve over time.

 Career

 From 1991 until 1998 Yahr worked as a botanical research scientist, firstly for the California Native Plant Society and then at Archbold Biological Station in Florida, USA, where she began to be interested in lichens.
 In 2005 she took up a research fellowship at the University of St Andrews in Scotland, UK and from 2006 has worked at the Royal Botanic Gardens, Edinburgh in Scotland.
 Her research concerns the evolution of lichens.
 She uses historical data and specimens, biogeography and molecular biology.
 She also studies the processes that underlie the lichen symbiosis.

+She has served on the editorial boards of The Lichenologist and the Edinburgh Journal of Botany since 2010.

+From 2019 until 2022 she was President of the British Lichen Society, having served as Vice President from 2018 until 2019.

-From 2020 she has been the co-chair of the International Union for Conservation of Nature (IUCN) Lichen Specialist Group.
+Since 2020 she has been the co-chair of the International Union for Conservation of Nature (IUCN) Lichen Specialist Group.
 She contributes samples to the Darwin Tree of Life Project.

 Yahr collaborated in the characterisation of Opegrapha viridipruinosa Coppins & Yahr (renamed Alyxoria viridipruinosa (Coppins & Yahr) Ertz) and Phaeographis illitoraticola Lendemer, R.C.
 Harris & Yahr (now Phaeographis atromaculata (A.W.Archer) A.W.Archer).